Swedish Classics

 Builds on the techniques taught in Vävstuga Basics and has a similar format.

 An in-depth study of several classic weave structures commonly found in traditional Swedish handwoven textiles makes this class the logical next step after Vävstuga Basics.
-Students will go home with a greatly enhanced feeling of confidence in all aspects of their weaving, as well as gaining new experience with a wide variety of our beautiful cotton, linen, and wool yarns, and even weaving on a drawloom.
+Students will go home with a greatly enhanced feeling of confidence in all aspects of their weaving, as well as gaining new experience with a wide variety of our beautiful cotton, linen, and wool yarns, and even the opportunity to weave on a drawloom.

 5 packed days, 5 projects

-Tablecloth in tow linen – Your warp will be wound ahead in your color choices, and you will start by pre-sleying on a loom to yourself, followed by a basic loom dressing review.
+Tablecloth in tow linen – Your warp will be wound and pre-sleyed ahead in your color choices, and we will start by beaming all the linen tablecloth warps as a group, followed by a review of threading, sleying and tying up the loom.

 Monksbelt runner – Two pattern blocks on a plain weave linen ground, set up and ready to go using wool or linen weft

 Rosepath bag or belt – Ornate patterning with so many color possibilities.
-Loom will be set up and ready.
-Blanket wool on a linen warp.
+Once the tablecloths are woven, those looms will be magically set up to weave rosepath.

 8-shaft twill – Explore multiple treadling variations.
 Loom will be set up and ready.
 Cotton and linen.